stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 1. The intent of code using the new types is now more expressive and type-safe, e.g. classes that _require_ a unit-vector can now enforce the `Normal` type explicitly.

-2. Reduces the reliance on documented assumptions and defensive checks to ensure vectors are normalised as required, e.g. when generating rotation matrices.
+2. Reduces the reliance on documented assumptions and defensive checks to ensure vectors are normalised, e.g. when generating rotation matrices.

 3. The overhead of re-normalising is trivial where an already normalized vector is referenced as the base `Vector` type.

-4. The hierarchy now supports extension points for further optimisations, e.g. caching of the inverse cardinal axes.
+4. The hierarchy now supports extension points for further optimisations.

 The implementation of the `matrix` method for a quaternion is less performant than the code for the cardinal axes.
 For an immutable, one-off rotation this probably would not be a concern, but for frequently recalculated rotations about the cardinal axes the faster solution is preferable.
 Therefore the axis-angle class selects the most appropriate algorithm: